Water-Based Acrylic Paint

 My second favorite brand is Vallejo paints lately.
 They also use dropper bottles that allow you to measure out just a few drops of paint to avoid wasting too much.
 They are available at most of your friendly local gaming stores.
 They have several lines of paint that are designed for wargamers, historical modelers, and even pre-thinned paint for airbrushers.
 Check out a solid option for starting here.

 Citadel Washes are used by just about everyone.
-They have a variety of colors to choose from, I have heard people call nuln oil, talent in a pot.
-Check the prices of the Citadel nuln oil here.
+They have a wide variety of colors to choose from.
+Check the prices of the Citadel nuln oil on Amazon here.

 Army painter makes some good shades that are used just like washes, their strong shade works well.
 You can check the price of their shade set here.